TJtheCDN/hello-world/README.md

 Hello

-my name is TJ and im trying to learn the basics of programing the CDN in my name means Canadian
+My name is TJ and im trying to learn the basics of programming The CDN in my name means Canadian